yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 #### Page 79

 :notebook: The code example at the top of the page may be easier to read with spaces surrounding the equal symbols.
-It could be formatted as:
+It could be formatted as,

 ```puppet
 $string_integer = '1'